Introduction on Diet for Dark Circles

 Vitamin B, iron, and folic acid are important in maintaining healthy blood, nerves, proper distribution of blood and oxygen throughout the body, and skin cell regeneration.
 These are also important to achieve and maintain healthy skin, nails, and hair.
 Foods that contain high amounts of these essential nutrients include eggs, meat products, bell pepper, romaine lettuce, spinach, and lentils.

 Closely related to these vitamins is Vitamin K which helps heal damaged capillaries, including those busted passages around your eyes which cause fluids to leak and get stuck making your eyes bulge.
-In addition, Vitamin K also helps reduce* discoloration, resulting to lighter skin around your eyes, and it helps skin become more elastic by rejuvenating your skin.
+In addition, Vitamin K also helps reduce* discoloration, resulting in the lighter skin around your eyes, and it helps skin become more elastic by rejuvenating your skin.
 Foods rich in Vitamin K include broccoli, dark leafy green veggies, beets, spinach, and parsley.

 Is generally essential for a healthy glowing skin.
 Like Vitamin K, Vitamin E plays an important role in healing and rejuvenating cells, including skin cells.
 It also has skin moisturizing properties and strengthens the skin’s ability to lock in moisture.
 Sunflower seeds, asparagus, and avocado are great sources of Vitamin E.